gjcats/OPS-testset/README.md

-and CreateControl.pl serves to help you to create example1.ctr and example2.ctr, in particular, to get the proper directory structure for your operating system amd assist you to find the proper location of in- and output files.

-perl CreateControl.pl -xp some_FSROOT
+and CreateControl.pl serves to help you to create example1.ctr and example2.ctr, in particular, to get the proper directory structure for your operating system perl CreateControl.pl -xp some_FSROOT

 will list the files it expects you to create.